Children Cope Well With Surgery When Prepped in Advance!

 - Listen to your child's comments and be sensitive to hidden fears.

 - Assure your child that illness and medical treatments are not punishments.

 - If you have any fears or anxieties about the procedure, discuss them with your child's doctor away from your child and before the day of the procedure.

 - Continue to take prescribed medication until the night before surgery, unless directed otherwise by your doctor.
-Avoid use of Ibuprofen, Aspirin or Naproxen two weeks prior to surgery unless otherwise directed by your doctor.
+Avoid the use of Ibuprofen, Aspirin, or Naproxen two weeks prior to surgery unless otherwise directed by your doctor.
 If your child uses an inhaler, be sure to bring it on the day of surgery.